romangrubic/Snoop-Adverts-Flask/README.md

 ### Strategy

 **Snoop** web-site purpose is to be a marketplace where users can put their things to sell and earn money and companies to promote their bussines by renting advertisement space.
+Also, for the owner of the page to earn money by renting out designated advertisement space.

 ### Scope